Chelsea TV: Presenters

 The channel has various presenters, including former players Jason Cundy, Tommy Langley, Scott Minto and Kerry Dixon.
 Regular hosts include Gigi Salmon, Alison Bender, Ben Andrews, Lee Parker as well as Neil Barnett.

-Chelsea matches are mainly commentated by Trevor Harris, Ben Andrews (who hosted the 2007 League Cup Final, 2007 FA Cup Final and 2008 UEFA Champions League Final), Mark Tompkins, Dan Roebuck and Gary Taphouse.
-Cundy is often co-commentator and is highly enthusiastic when Chelsea score in big games.
+Chelsea matches are mainly commentated by Trevor Harris, Ben Andrews (who hosted the 2007 League Cup Final, 2007 FA Cup Final and 2008 UEFA Champions League Final), Mark Tompkins, Matt Davies-Adams, Dan Roebuck and Gary Taphouse.
+Co-commentators include Clive Walker, Jason Cundy, and Sam Parkin.
+Cundy, when he is co-commentator, is highly enthusiastic when Chelsea score in big games.

 Gigi Salmon currently presents many shows on the channel and has been a Chelsea TV station presenter since the channel was launched in August 2001.
 Some of the programmes she presents include Blues News and Matchnight Live and Paperview.
 Neil Barnett has been presenting since the launch of the channel in August 2001.
 He began working for The Blues in the 1980s writing articles for the club's magazine.